New PayNow for Business in Singapore Can Emerge as a Game-Changer as it Will Facilitate Cashless and Speedy Transactions

-A peer-to-peer service for funds transfer is now extended to the retail customers of 9 participating Singaporean banks.
-PayNow for business is now available for the following banks in Singapore
+PayNow for business is now available to the retail customers of 9 participating Singaporean banks.
+The peer-to-peer fund transfer service is now present in the following banks in Singapore:

 - Standard Chartered Bank